.@ Tony Finch – blog

 I thought I would try it.
 Turns out, not much is lost in getting rid of the options string, and a few things are gained.

-My new code is half the size or less of getopt(), and has more functionality.
+My new code is half the size of getopt(), and has more functionality.
 I’m going to show how how this was done, because it’s short (ish), not because it is interesting.
 Then I’ll try to tease out a lesson or two.

 read more ...